william-spongberg/my-data/README.md

 ## Idea: Making it profitable

-We will be moving to [Deno SaaSKit](https://deno.com/saaskit) in the future to allow for payments and educational blogs.

-_Note that these prices are just placeholders for now - not sure how much this service will cost once scaled._

 - Free tier: what is my data worth + ad insights
-- Premium: one-time payment of $20 AUD, fun insights (should this maybe be named the fun tier?)
+- Premium: fun insights (should this maybe be named the fun tier?)
-- Pro: monthly payment of $10 AUD, professional insights
+- Pro: professional insights

 | Feature                                                                    | Free | Premium | Pro |
 | -------------------------------------------------------------------------- | :--: | :-----: | :-: |